sam-hobbs/harbour-hammerhead-torch/README.md

 # Hammerhead Torch
 A simple torch app, originally written for the LG Nexus 5 (codename "hammerhead") port of Sailfish OS.

+Hammerhead Torch now automatically detects the following hardware:
+* Jolla A
+* LG Nexus 5 ("Hammerhead")
+* Fairphone 2
+* Motorola Photon Q

-Hammerhead Torch now automatically detects Hammerhead and the Jolla Phone, and can be easily made to support any other phone with an LED that can be controlled using a simple switch file (i.e. file contents 1 for on, 0 for off).
+Support can be added for any device with an LED that can be controlled using a simple switch file (i.e. file contents 1 for on, 0 for off) by mapping the hardware device name found in /etc/hw-release to the control file path using controlfile.conf.

-Please contact me if you are running Sailfish on different hardware, and I will add auto-detection support for your device.
+Feel free to submit a pull request or contact me to add auto-detection support for your device.